Updated March 18, 2026

 How to avoid

-Keep noise down after 11 PM.
+Keep noise down after 11 PM, especially in residential areas.
 Don't drink or party on the street — head to a licensed venue.
+Be particularly quiet when returning to your accommodation late at night.
+Respect that people live in these neighborhoods year-round.

 Behavior